-Maryland Beltway expansion might require moving part of historical African American cemetery
+Maryland Beltway expansion might require moving part of historic African American cemetery

 The Moses Morningstar Cemetery is hardly peaceful, with Beltway traffic roaring past just beyond the bamboo grove.
 The other side abuts backyard fences of homes in the 1980s subdivision of Evergreen.
 Chunks of stone and concrete lie about, appearing to be markers that have broken or slid off their gravesites.

-There are at least eight engraved headstones and markers, but Whitley said death notices, newspaper archives and oral family histories show at least another 78 burials between 1894 and 1977.
+There are at least eight engraved headstones and markers, but Whitley said death notices, newspaper archives and oral family histories show at least 78 more burials between 1894 and 1977.
 They include Emma Jones, the longtime housekeeper for American Red Cross founder Clara Barton, and Sarah Gibson, the community’s founder who had previously been enslaved in Virginia, Whitley said.

 Eileen McGuckian, president of the nonprofit Montgomery Preservation Inc., said about one-third of the county’s 325 cemeteries were specifically for African Americans.
 She and other advocates say the state should focus on avoiding the cemetery rather than potentially moving graves.

-“They’ve been using the word ‘mitigation,’” McGuckian said of state highway officials.
-“We’ve been using the word ‘avoidance.’”
+“They’ve been using the word ‘mitigation,’ ” McGuckian said of state highway officials.
+“We’ve been using the word ‘avoidance.’ ”

 Cabin John resident Charlotte Troup Leighton said she expects to lose part of her backyard to the Beltway expansion, and her subdivision is seeking a noise abatement wall.
 While the state will pay for whatever property she loses, she said, the descendants of those buried in the cemetery can’t be compensated for dislocated graves.